 "Let's see…" Ken spoke slowly, putting his glove and glasses back on now that the subject had been changed.
 "You're here for... experimentation."

-Daisuke must have visibly shown the discomfort brewing in his chest because Ken smiled a bit.
-So he settled on glaring back, not sure what else to do or say.
+Daisuke must have visibly shown the discomfort brewing in his chest because Ken suddenly smirked again, so he settled with just glaring back.

 "You-!"
-Daisuke gasped and jumped to his feet, once again glaring at the screen.
+Daisuke gasped and jumped to his feet.
 He was probably reacting exactly the way Ken wanted him to, but whatever.
-He just did whatever came naturally, and right now being pissed off was about all he was going to be able to do.
+Right now getting upset was about all he was able to do.
 "What did you do to them?!"

-"Oh don't worry," Ken began, still just as sarcastic as he ever was.
-"V-Mon's in a dungeon cell with a dark ring on to keep him quiet."
+"Oh don't worry," Ken began, his voice just as sarcastic as he ever was.
+"V-Mon's in a dungeon cell with a dark ring to keep him quiet."

 "Bastard!"
 Daisuke growled.
 "Take that damned thing off of him!"

 The Kaiser looked at him for a moment before responding, "Umm, no, I actually don't think I will."
-Then his hand tapped idly on the arm of his chair for a moment before he continued.
+His hand tapped idly on the arm of his chair for a moment before he continued.
 "And as for the blond, my Airdramon only had the strength to carry one prisoner.
-Those Flymon are quite pitiful when it comes to strength, you see, and I honestly hadn't expected to smear you both into the ground so easily...
-Not the best foresight I suppose, I should have expected such weakness...
-So obviously I left him lying right where he belonged; in the dirt."
+Those Flymon are quite pitiful when it comes to carrying things, you see, and I honestly hadn't expected to smear you both into the ground so easily...
+Not the best foresight I suppose.
+I should have expected such weakness.
+In any case I left him lying right where he belonged - in the dirt."

 Daisuke glared furiously and felt the heat rise in his face.
-His arms shook with frustration.
+His arms shook with hatred.
 Oh how he wanted to punch the screen so badly...
-Just one good smack in that fucker's face, and-!
+Just one good smack in that asshole's face, and-!

 "Anyway, I really do need to be going now."
-Ken stood from his chair and walked closer to projector, making it seem as though he was right in front of the television screen.
-"I have lots of things to do, places to destroy; you know how it is.
-Just so you know though, there are two Gorimon guards outside your door, so I wouldn't suggest trying to escape.
-I promise they'll make you wish you hadn't.
+Ken stood from his chair and walked closer to the projector, making it seem as though he was right in front of the television screen now.
+"I have lots of things to do and places to destroy.
+Just so you know though, there are two Gorimon guards outside your door at all times, so I wouldn't suggest trying to escape.
+I promise they'll make you wish you hadn't."

-Daisuke sighed and stood up, walking over to the bedside table where Ken had mentioned a remote being placed inside.
-Sure enough, after checking it again, he found that it was further back behind his goggles.
+Daisuke sighed and stood up, walking over to the bedside table where Ken had mentioned a remote.
+Sure enough, after checking it again, he found it further back in the drawer behind his goggles.
 Why was Ken giving him all these nice things though?
 Why hadn't he simply thrown him in a dungeon cell like all the other slaves and called it good?
 He was up to something for sure.

 Daisuke glanced around the room a little bit more and stopped when his eyes reached the desk.
 He walked over to it and opened the drawers, finding the paper and pencils that Ken had described.
 There was something else in there too.
 It kind of looked like... candles?
 And a box of matches?

-His eyes traveled upward a few seconds later and stopped at the sprinkler, his mouth slowly curling upward into a mischievous grin.
-A sudden thought came to his mind, and he had to hold back laughter.
+His eyes traveled upward a few seconds later and stopped at the sprinkler on the ceiling.
+A sudden thought came to his mind and he had to hold back laughter.

-'Alright Ken... you want to play this way?'
-Daisuke smirked wider and curled the fingers on his right hand around the match box.
-'If you're gonna keep me here against my will, then until I find a way out.
-I swear for V-Mon, Takeru and myself...
-I'll make you regret every moment of it.'
+'Alright, Ken... you want to play this way?'
+Daisuke smirked mischievously as he curled his fingers around the box of matches.
+'If you're gonna keep me here against my will, then until I find a way out I swear for V-Mon, Takeru and myself that I'll make you regret every moment of it.'